MSU-Drone-Project/cpe-4800-project-notes/README.md

    - (hard) hard-code safe autonomous ascent and descent
 8. Open-air test.

+### Scope Progression

+A sequence of stable milestones of partial end-goal completion which work in their own right and can serve as flexible surrogate end-goals for dynamic scope control.

+**TODO**

 ## Project 2: Quadcopter Drone Control with Motion Sensing
 [[toc](#table-of-contents)]